 Prevent hanger from attacking and put together a road trip snack basket to put hanger in its place.
-Here is a list of our favorite travel snacks that you need to add to your cart.
-(This post does contain affiliate links, meaning if you click and buy some snacks I get a few pennies.)
+Here is a list of our favorite traveling snacks that you need to add to your cart.

 Bananas and Cuties

-Everyone gets a hankering for a little crunchy snack at times, that includes our toddlers.
+Everyone gets a hankering for a little crunchy snack at times, which includes our toddlers.
 Our daughter has fallen in love and will demand “Crunchies”.
 There are many different flavors available.
-We enjoy the green can organic ones as they are made out of navy beans rather than corn.
+We enjoy the green can, organic ones, as they are made out of navy beans rather than corn.
 These are easy to pour into a portable snack cup and let them graze at their own pace.
 Naturally, I have tasted these and they are like Cheetos for babies.

 The ultimate in travel snacking.
-Toddlers and kids love them and adults can eat a whole bag in one sitting.
+Toddlers, kids, and adults can eat a whole bag in one sitting.
 The beauty of goldfish is that they come in multiple flavors and types.
 Kids can have the multigrain cheddar while daddy slams X-Treme Pizza Fish!
 It is the perfect tiny food for little hands.
 Don’t be fooled though, you will find a whole sea of fish in your car when you arrive at your destination.

 Nut Butter Pouches